TOoSmOotH/homie/docs/PRODUCTION_DEPLOYMENT.md

 ### 3. Configure Reverse Proxy TLS

-Terminate TLS at your reverse proxy and forward HTTP to the Homie container on port 9825.
+Terminate TLS at your reverse proxy and forward HTTP to the Homie services on host ports 9826 (frontend) and 9827 (backend).
 See Reverse Proxy & TLS below for examples.

 ## Configuration